kromerm/adfdataflowdocs/Transformations/DerivedColumnTransform.md

 ![derive column](../images/dc1.png "Derived Column")

-To add additioinal conditions, select "Add Stream" in the bottom configuration pane and click in the Expression Builder text box to build your expression.
+You can perform multiple Derived Column actions in a single Derived Column transformation.
+Click "Add Column" to transform more than 1 column in the single transformation step.

+The Expression text box will open the Expression Builder where you can build the expression for the derived columns using expression functions.